Slack V2 Integration Guide | PagerDuty

 Available Slash Commands

-After completing the integration, new slash commands will be available.
-These slash commands can be run from Slack channels that are configured with PagerDuty:
+After completing the integration, new slash commands are available.
+These slash commands execute from Slack channels configured with PagerDuty:

 • /pd help: Displays a help message with a list of available slash commands.